COSMOlogy BEyond Standard Techniques: a program to exploit cosmic voids for precision cosmology

 Next Generation Surveys

 The next generation of surveys, and in particular the ESA Euclid mission, will map the Universe with high-quality measurements reaching unprecedented precision.
-These surveys will sample the galaxy distribution in detail, including in the emptier regions with fewer galaxies: voids.
+These surveys will sample the galaxy distribution in detail, also in the emptier regions with fewer galaxies: voids.

 Void Cosmology